An unsuccessful replication of “Social Security, Induced Retirement, and Aggregate Capital Accumulation” by Martin Feldstein

 This is just one example of how a pure replication led to vastly different conclusions than the original paper.
 The policy implications were also far-reaching.

-It is also an example of a graceful and honest acknowledgment of the error by the orginal article’s author, Dr. Feldstein, who later stated in his reply to the replication:
+It is also an example of a graceful and honest acknowledgment of the error by the original article’s author, Dr. Feldstein, who later stated in his reply to the replication:

 “I am embarrassed by the programming error that Dean Leimer and Selig Lesnoy uncovered but grateful to them for the care with which they repeated my original study (Feldstein 1974).
 They set an admirable example of the tradition of replication on which all scientific work ultimately rests.
 As economic research increasingly involves large and complex computer programs to analyze microeconomic data sets or to simulate models that cannot be solved analytically, replication studies like that of Leimer and Lesnoy (“Social Security and Private Savings: New Time- Series Evidence,”…) should become increasingly important.”